Why Do Dogs Play?

 Bodies should be soft and relaxed.
 Both participants should make friendly gestures such as play bowing, or stopping the game if things become too heated.

-If the dogs begin in excessive neck grabbing, barking, lunging, growling, body slamming, snapping, biting or mounting – you should always intervene.
-As puppies grow into adults they will usually only engage in play with dogs they have previously known, or live with, and tend not to play with strange dogs.
+If the dogs begin to engage in excessive neck grabbing, barking, lunging, growling, body slamming, snapping, biting, or mounting – you should always intervene.
+As puppies grow into adults, they will usually only engage in play with dogs they have previously known, or live with, and tend not to play with strange dogs.

 Conclusion.

-Watching puppies play has to be one of the most engaging things an owner can experience.
+Watching puppies play has to be one of the most lovely things a dog owner can experience.
 It is always a great time waster!
 Dogs seem to retain their enjoyment of having fun long into adulthood.
 With my own dogs, watching them happy at play reminds me of the simple pleasures in life, so often overlooked.